 - The Chaco-Pantanal transition zone is under the threat of being drained, polluted and also lost through the spread of agriculture.

-WLT supports three reserves covering very different habitats and supports the management of three further protected areas covering over 2.5 million acres in Northern Paraguay.
+WLT supports three reserves covering very different habitats.
 Find out more about each reserve area on our reserves pages.

 - The Chaco/Pantanal Reserve: Chaco-Pantanal transition zone